ericlbarnes/ci-minify/readme.md

 # CodeIgniter Minify

-The goal of this project is to provide a simple way to minify and combine js and css files inside a CodeIgniter application
+The goal of this project is to provide a simple way to minify and combine js and css files inside a CodeIgniter application.
+Currently other systems exists but I wanted to the compression to be part of my build process.
+So on deployments I compress and minify all the js and css.
+Then push off to s3 but this could also be useful to write them to a single file.

 ## Installation